Contact the affected users and explain why you cannot yet add them to your Webex organization.

 You can ask the users for different email addresses to add to your organization; the users can still access their free accounts on the original email address.
 Webex considers these as two distinct users: data and functionality are not common to both accounts.

 You can ask the users to delete their existing (free) Webex accounts; this option deletes all a user's Webex data and configuration.
-However, the user can use the same email address with Webex, and becomes a new account in your licensed organization (rather than the general, free Webex organization).
+However, the user can use the same email address with Webex, and becomes a new account in your licensed organization (rather than in the general, free Webex organization).